moorawadani-source/agentic-ai-course-assignments/assignment3-supervisor-pattern/assignment3.md

 # Supervisor Agent

-The supervisor agent coordinates the workflow between all specialized agents.

-It first analyzes the user request and determines which domain is involved.
-Then it calls the appropriate sub-agents in the correct order.

-For example:
-1. The supervisor sends the billing part of the request to the Billing Agent.
+The supervisor agent acts as the coordinator of the system.
+It analyzes the user request, determines which domains are involved, and routes parts of the request to the appropriate sub-agents.
-2. It sends the login problem to the Technical Support Agent.
-3. Finally, it asks the Communication Agent to draft a response to the customer.

-The supervisor then combines the results into a single final answer.
+For example, if a request includes both billing and technical issues, the supervisor can invoke multiple sub-agents and combine their outputs into a single response.

 ---